-Table 2 - General Standards.
-Non- The following standards apply to any of the activities described in Tables 1 to 10 in addition to the specific table (Tables 3-10) unless otherwise stated. compliance 21.5.9 Factory Farming of pigs NC Factory farming of pigs where: 21.5.9.1 ‡The number of housed pigs exceeds shall be limited to 50 sows or 500 pigs of mixed ages; and/or 21.5.9.2 aAny housed pigs are shall be located no closer than 500m to from a property boundary; and/or 21.5.9.3 ‡The number of outdoor pigs shall not exceeds 100 pigs and their progeny up to weaner stage; and/or 21.5.9.4 ⊕Qutdoor sows are not ringed at all times; and/or 21.5.9.5 The stocking rate of outdoor pigs shall not exceeds 15 pigs per hectare, excluding progeny up to weaner stage.
-21.5.10 Factory farming of poultry where: NC 21.5.10.1 ‡The number of birds shall not exceeds 10,000 birds; and/or 21.5.10.2 bBirds are shall not be housed closer than 300m to a site boundary.
+General Standards Non- Table 2 The following standards apply to any of the activities described in Tables 1 to 10 in addition to the specific table (Tables 3-10) unless otherwise stated. compliance Status 21.5.9 Factory Farming NC Factory farming of pigs where: 21.5.9.1 the number of housed pigs exceeds 50 sows or 500 pigs of mixed ages; and/or 21.5.9.2 any housed pigs are closer than 500m to a property boundary; and/or 21.5.9.3 the number of outdoor pigs exceeds 100 pigs and their progeny up to weaner stage; and/or 21.5.9.4 outdoor sows are not ringed at all times; and/or 21.5.9.5 the stocking rate of outdoor pigs exceeds 15 pigs per hectare, excluding progeny up to weaner stage.
+21.5.10 Factory farming of poultry where: NC 21.5.10.1 the number of birds exceeds 10,000 birds; and/or 21.5.10.2 birds are housed closer than 300m to a site boundary.
 21.5.11 Any factory farming activity other than factory farming of pigs or poultry.
-NC 21.5.12 Airport Noise - Wanaka Airport Alterations or additions to existing buildings, or construction of a building on a building platform approved before 20 October 2010 within the Outer Control Boundary, shall be designed to achieve an internal design sound level of 40 dB Ldn, based on the 2036 noise contours, at the same time as meeting the ventilation requirements in Table 5, Chapter 36.
+NC 21.5.12 Airport Noise - Wanaka Airport NC Alterations or additions to existing buildings, or construction of a building on a building platform approved before 20 October 2010 within the Outer Control Boundary, shall be designed to achieve an internal design sound level of 40 dB Ldn, based on the 2036 noise contours, at the same time as meeting the ventilation requirements in Table 5, Chapter 36.
 Compliance can either be demonstrated by submitting a certificate to Council from a person suitably qualified in acoustics stating that the proposed construction will achieve the internal design sound level, or by installation of mechanical ventilation to achieve the requirements in Table 5, Chapter 36.
-21.5.13 Airport Noise - Alteration or Addition to Existing Buildings (excluding NC any alterations of additions to any non-critical listening environment) within the Queenstown Airport Noise Boundaries (a) Within the Queenstown Airport Air Noise Boundaries Alterations and additions to existing buildings containing an Activity Sensitive to Aircraft Noise shall be designed to achieve an Indoor Design Sound Level of 40 dB Ldn, within any Critical Listening Environment, based on the 2037 Noise Contours.
-Compliance shall be demonstrated by either adhering to the sound insulation requirements in Table 4 of Chapter 36 and installation of mechanical ventilation to achieve the requirements in Table 5 of Chapter 36, or by submitting a certificate to Council from a person suitably qualified in acoustics stating that the proposed construction will achieve the Indoor Design Sound Level with the windows open. (b) Between the Queenstown Airport Outer Control Boundary (OCB) and the ANB - Alterations and additions to existing buildings containing an Activity Sensitive to Aircraft Noise shall be designed to
+21.5.13 Airport Noise - Queenstown Airport NC (a) Within the Queenstown Airport Air Noise Boundary (ANB) - Alterations and additions to existing buildings containing an Activity Sensitive to Aircraft Noise shall be designed to achieve an Indoor Design Sound Level of 40 dB Ldn, within any Critical Listening Environment, based on the 2037 Noise Contours.
+Compliance shall be demonstrated by either adhering to the sound insulation requirements in Table 4 of Chapter 36 and installation of mechanical ventilation to achieve the requirements in Table 5 of Chapter 36, or by submitting a certificate to Council from a person suitably qualified in acoustics stating that the proposed construction will achieve the Indoor Design Sound Level with the windows open. (b) Between the Queenstown Airport Outer Control Boundary (OCB) and the ANB - Alterations and additions to existing buildings containing an Activity Sensitive to Aircraft Noise shall be designed to achieve an Indoor Design Sound Level of 40 dB Ldn within any Critical Listening Environment, based on the 2037 Noise Contours.
+Compliance shall be demonstrated by either installation of mechanical ventilation to achieve the requirements in Table 5 of Chapter 36 or by submitting a certificate to Council from a person suitably qualified in acoustics stating that the proposed construction will achieve the Indoor Design Sound Level with the windows open. (c) Standards (a) and (b) exclude any alterations or additions to any non-critical listening environment.